Kennedy was born in

 sculpture program.
 During the summer of 2017, Melissa

-She currently has a sculpture included in the "Figurativas" exhibit in
+She had a sculpture included in the "Figurativas" exhibit in

 My first experience of drawing the human figure from a live model was in college.
 Since that time I have continued to have a strong interest in representing the complexity of the human form with my art, perhaps because the body is already a natural way that we communicate and express ideas.
 It is something that we all have experience with, are drawn to, and with which we feel a connection.
 Like so much of nature, the human form is full of diversity, subtlety, complexity, and beauty.